snap-one/docs-driverworks-fundamentals/source/includes/21_universal_minidrivers/_1-OVERVIEW.md

 `APP_NAME` This is the full name of the service.

 `SERVICE_IDS` This is a table which contains keys of the unique device type code used by a device driver (or class of device drivers) mapped to a code that defines how to launch this service on that device.
-For example (from the Amazon Video minidriver):
+An example from the Amazon Video minidriver is to the right.

 ```lua
 SERVICE_IDS = {